1rumach1/pathwise/README.md

 - ✅ Add tasks with location and schedule
 - 📍 View optimized route from your current position
 - 🧭 Location-aware task sequencing
-- 🔄 Auto-update routes as you move
-- 🔔 Task alerts based on location & time

 ---

 ## 🎯 Why Use Pathwise?